canonical/mongodb-operator/documentation/tutorial.md

 - Automatically create MongoDB users via Juju relations.
 - Enable secure transactions with TLS.

-While this tutorial is aimed to guide and teach you as you deploy Charmed MongoDB.
-It will be most beneficial if you already have a familairy with:
+While this tutorial intends to guide and teach you as you deploy Charmed MongoDB, it will be most beneficial if you already have a familiarity with:
 - Basic terminal commands.
 - MongoDB concepts such as replication and users.